bufbuild-ru/docs/docs/bufstream/iceberg/quickstart/index.md

 ## Archive all topics

 In production, Bufstream automatically archives topic data to Iceberg based on a [scheduled interval](../../reference/configuration/bufstream-yaml/#buf.bufstream.config.v1alpha1.ArchiveConfig).
-Decreasing this interval decreases latency but increases cost.In development, it's handy to be able to control this manually.
+Decreasing this interval decreases latency but increases cost.

+In development, it's handy to be able to control this manually.
 Using Bufstream's `admin` command, you can immediately archive all pending (hot) topic data to Iceberg (cold) storage:

 ```console
 $ docker exec bufstream /usr/local/bin/bufstream admin clean topics